cocolocomoco21/InterviewPrep/Chapter1_DataStructures/Trees.md

 - No allocation issues, since nodes have pointers and are not allocated in memory block

 #
+## Strengths and Weaknesses

+**Strengths**:
+- Hierarchical data store
+- Depending on specific tree used, can provide faster searching than linear data types
+- Extension of a linked data structure (e.g. linked list, stack, queue) to a structure that can have multiple replations among its nodes

+**Weaknesses**:
+- Are not great at any one thing (however can be good at many)
+- Without rules (e.g. BST or trie), trees can be as efficient as linear data structures (arrays, linked lists)

+#
 ## Example uses
 - File systems
 - Comments